andrewlalis/andrewlalis/README.md

 </p>

 ### Repositories you might find interesting

-A hand-picked selection of repositories that stand out as something that might be especially interesting for others, as opposed to some of my more specialized projects.

 - [TengwarTranslator](https://github.com/andrewlalis/TengwarTranslator) and [TenwarTranslatorLibrary](https://github.com/andrewlalis/TengwarTranslatorLibrary) If you've ever read *The Lord of the Rings*, you should have at least heard mention of this; *Tengwar* is the script in which several of Tolkien's elvish languages are written.
 The TengwarTranslator is a simple Java/Swing desktop application which can transform text from ASCII characters to Tengwar and back.

   > Note that this <u>isn't</u> translation, but *transliteration*, since we're simply writing English (or whatever language you want) using a different set of characters.
 It still looks cool though!